Skip to content

 The init command:

-3. Builds all Athena services with docker compose up -d --build.
+2. Starts all Athena services with docker compose up -d.

-The initial build takes approximately two minutes because Milvus is compiled from source.
-Subsequent starts use Docker layer caching and complete in under 10 seconds.
+The first run takes about two minutes to pull images.
+Subsequent starts complete in under 10 seconds.

 memory status